Equimultiplicity in Hilbert-Kunz theory: Applications

 \subsection{Equimultiplicity and unmixedness of tight closure}

 We start with the following consequence of our machinery.

 \begin{proposition} Let $(R, \mf m)$ be a local ring of positive characteristic $p > 0$.
 Suppose that either $R$ is formally unmixed with a locally stable test element $c$ or is excellent and equidimensional.
-If $I$ is an equimultiple ideal for Hilbert-Kunz multiplicity, that is if
+If $I$ is an equimultiple ideal for Hilbert--Kunz multiplicity, then $\Ass (\frq{I})^* = \Minh (I)$ for all $q$.